JacobKohav/jacobkohav.github.io/content/posts/2025-12-18-identifying-programming-languages.md

 Throughout updates, I will describe the testing procedure in more detail.

 ## Conclusion
-With this basis set, we'll launch our exploration of PL identification in this series.
+With this basis set, we'll launch our exploration of PL identification in this series of posts.

 ## References
 > [1] Software Heritage.
 [Online].
 Available: https://www.softwareheritage.org/